04 Engineering Notes

 5. Dark light

 This, as they say, is based upon a true story.
-Much to our surprise our friend Frances was bawled out by her father for being out late, albeit innocently with Chris and me.
+Much to our surprise a friend was bawled out by her father for being out late, albeit innocently with Chris and me.
 This with a bit of imagination turned into lover’s lament for being grounded for the same offence.

 6. Saturday afternoon

-One born from the experience of walking round Durham’s shopping centre on, indeed, a Saturday afternoon.
+One born from the experience of walking round a shopping centre on, indeed, a Saturday afternoon.
 Another example of the excluded commenting on the safely included.

 7. Wash over me

-Like ‘Little Fellow’ this was one of the words of comfort I would say to myself when Cambridge misery beckoned – ‘let it all wash over me’.
-It became a useful phrase when I wanted to sing about the irrelevance of dull majority matters of importance to which I then attached an ambiguous statement of faith.
+Like ‘Little Fellow’ this was one of the words of comfort I would say to myself when student misery beckoned – ‘let it all wash over me’.
+It became a useful phrase when I wanted to sing about the irrelevance of the dull majority, to which I attached an ambiguous statement of faith.
 And they really are the best statements about faith.

 8. Stanley